-Ms. Wynne was appointed Chief Accounting Officer in November 2018.
-Prior to that, Ms. Wynne served as Group Controller from April 2015 to October 2018, as Controller of the Aero Fluid Products division of AeroControlex Group, Inc., a wholly-owned subsidiary of TransDigm Inc., from October 2009 to March 2015, and previously in other accounting roles within the Company.
+Ms. Wynne was appointed Chief Financial Officer in May 2023.
+Prior to that, Ms. Wynne served as Chief Accounting Officer from November 2018 to May 2023.
+Ms. Wynne also served as Group Controller from April 2015 to October 2018, as Controller of the Aero Fluid Products division of AeroControlex Group, Inc., a wholly-owned subsidiary of TransDigm Inc., from October 2009 to March 2015, and previously in other accounting roles within the Company.